gr-grey/proto1/_pages/about.md

   - /about.html
 ---

-That's enough about me.
-Now here's a peice of great advice from the Sunscreen Song:
+Welcome~ I'd like to start with a peice of advice from the Sunscreen Song:

 "Enjoy your body.
 It's the greatest instrument you'll even own." <br>
 &nbsp;&nbsp;&nbsp;&nbsp; ---<cite>Sunscreen Song by Mary Schmich</cite>